“You get monsoons in the desert?”

 While driving around, I was blown away by the scenery.
 The morning light made the rolling hills glow bright green and the mountain peaks looked imposing as they rose over the soft landscape.
 While at the Telluride Library, I learned that they filmed "The Hateful Eight" off Last Dollar road, probably somewhere in this image I took.

 As the sun set, I returned to my overlook campsite on Last Dollar Road.
-When I arrived, 2 firefight were looking with binoculars down at a glowing ember.
+When I arrived, 2 firefighters were looking with binoculars down at a glowing ember.
 Apparently a lightning bolt had hit a tree earlier in the day and some campers had called the fire department.
 Their binoculars weren’t good enough to see the fire though.
+The burning tree was probably a mile away.
 Thankfully I had my Tamron 150-600mm in the trunk.
 I set it up on my tripod and focused in on the burning tree.
 The firefighters asked if they could take a look.
 With the ISO cranked up to max, we were able to get a good look at the fire.
 We saw two burning spots on the tree, but the situation appeared stable.
 It was too dangerous to send a crew in at night, especially considering more storms were on their way.
-As I was camping on the overlook, they made me an honorary fireman for the night watch.
+As I was camping at the overlook, they made me an honorary fireman for the night watch.

 So I sat in my car for another night , watching as the storms lashed out onto the landscape.

 Three nights in a row spent sleeping in my car, I’m starting to get used to it.
 At first light I woke up and looked out to check on the burning tree.
 Shortly afterwards one of the firefighters showed up.
 We sat and talked for a bit while the rising sun turned the morning clouds bright pink.
-The mountain peaks slowly began to light up in orange light.
+The mountain peaks slowly began to light up.

 This gave me an idea…Long Exposures.
 I hadn’t done many at all in the whole month I’ve been on the road.
 Each photo takes between 12-18 minutes to capture.